samwaldner/CTA-Ridership-Analysis/README.md

 * [`Gas Commodity Data`](https://finance.yahoo.com/quote/RB%3DF/historyperiod1=978307200&period2=1643673600&interval=1d&filter=history&frequency=1d&includeAdjustedClose=true): Historical stock data ticker 'RB=F'
 * [`US Treasury Yield Curve`](https://home.treasury.gov/policy-issues/financing-the-government/interest-rate-statistics?data=yield): From US Department of the Treasury
 * [`Chicago Car Crash Data`](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if): Tracks car crashes reported to police
-* [`Weekly Retail Gas Price Data`]https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=PET&s=EMM_EPMRR_PTE_YORD_DPG&f=W): From US Energy Information Administration
+* [`Weekly Retail Gas Price Data`](https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=PET&s=EMM_EPMRR_PTE_YORD_DPG&f=W): From US Energy Information Administration

 ### Folder Layout

 In this repository you'll find four folders: '0.0-prep_cleaning,' '1.0-merging,', '2.0-eda', and '3.0-modeling.'
 In this current folder you'll also find the pdf for my presentation.

-In the '0.0' folder you'll find a few notebooks containing inital examination of data and some very light cleaning for before the merging step.
+In the '0.0' folder you'll find a few notebooks containing initial examination of data and some very light cleaning for before the merging step.
 In here you'll also find a short web scraper used to download all the pdf files from the CATA website in order to compile all Chicago new car registration data.

 In file '1.0' you'll find the heave lifting in terms of data cleaning.
 The daily file contains most of the cleaning with the weekly and monthly being derived in large part from that data with some new data added.